ppy/osu-wiki/news/2025/2025-10-05-vocaloid-mapping-contest-3.md

 ![](/wiki/shared/news/2025-10-05-vocaloid-mapping-contest-3/banner.jpg)

 **MARETU** is a legendary name in VOCALOID, combining heavy metal, chiptune, and techno-pop to create incredible instrumental compositions.
-As our 504th Featured Artist, it goes without saying that his music is extremely suitable for osu!, already having been featured in mapsets such as [DeRandom Otaku](https://osu.ppy.sh/users/5156153)'s one for [Umitagari](https://osu.ppy.sh/beatmapsets/966574#osu/2023147).
+As our 504th Featured Artist, it goes without saying that his music is extremely suitable for osu!, already having been featured in mapsets such as ::DeRandom Otaku::{ user-id=5156153 }'s one for [Umitagari](https://osu.ppy.sh/beatmapsets/966574#osu/2023147).
 As one of the most popular VOCALOID artists in the world, **MARETU**'s music is now available for your circle clicking enjoyment.

 **12** songs are a part of [**MARETU**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/504) for all your mapping needs!